stufus/ADOffline/README.md

 * Stores users, groups and computers
 * Calculates nested groups for users only

 This was tested on a real client domain with approximately 100,000 individual users, groups and computers.
-It took approximately 30 minutes to parse the original LDIF file and generate the database and another half an hour to work out the nested groups on a laptop (single threaded).
+It took approximately 30 minutes to parse the 7 million lines in the original LDIF file to generate the database and another half an hour to work out the nested groups on a laptop (single threaded).

 ```
 $ ldapsearch -h <ip> -x -D <username> -w <password> -b <base DN> -E pr=1000/noprompt -o ldif-wrap=no > client.ldif